adrian-salajan/adrian-salajan.github.io/_includes/posts/fundamentals-of-architecture-body.md

 and API, hiding the details.
-Inside it keeps details only relevant to its responsibility ! creating universal shared models introduces coupling, the model needing to hold all possible details for it\'s usecases and so leaks details of one responsibilty into other ones.
+Inside it keeps details only relevant to its responsibility ! creating universal shared models introduces coupling, the model needing to hold all possible details for it\'s use-cases and so leaks details of one responsibility into other ones.

-in TDD each model is owned by a single BD, the model can have only relevant details in other BD where used, transormation is done between same conceptual models in different BD at integration points (ports).
+in TDD each model is owned by a single BD, the model can have only relevant details in other BD where used, transformation is done between same conceptual models in different BD at integration points (ports).

 # Component thinking